Thor110/AlienTrilogyRessurected/README.md

 # To Do List

+Graphics Viewer

 - Palettes aren't right for the following two files?
 	- PANEL3GF.BND
 	- PANELGFX.BND
 - Compressed images can not be replaced yet, until I implement a recompression algorithm.

+Text Editor

+- UI text viewing .BIN files plaintext/
+- Editing and saving functionality.

+Map Editor

+- Currently only lists all the .MAP files, nothing more.

 # Road Map